idaholab/moose/modules/contact/doc/content/modules/contact/tutorials/introduction/step01.md

 numerous ways supported by MOOSE (penalty, kinematic, mortar - frictionless, glued, frictional).

 We use the [!param](/Contact/ContactAction/primary) and [!param](/Contact/ContactAction/secondary) parameters to specify the two interfaces we want to interact through mechanical contact.
 The [!param](/Contact/ContactAction/model) parameter is set to select frictionless contact and as the [!param](/Contact/ContactAction/formulation) we chose the penalty method.
 Frictionless penalty based contact is a good initial choice for contact modeling as it exhibits benign convergence properties and works in 2D as well as 3D.

 We select a [!param](/Contact/ContactAction/penalty) factor of 1e9.
-The choice of the penalty should be guided by the stiffness of you system.
+The choice of the penalty should be guided by the stiffness of your system.
 A factor close to the Young's modulus of the materials involved in contact, but not exceeding it, is recommended.
 Penalty contact allows for a non-zero interpenetration of the contact surfaces.
 Both the `kinematic` and `mortar` formulation will enforce